LongQT-sea/intel-igpu-passthru/README.md

 1. Test configurations thoroughly
 2. Add new ROM files with proper documentation
 3. Report issues with detailed system information

+## 📖 Attribution & License

+This project is licensed under the BSD 2-Clause License (see [LICENSE](LICENSE) file).

+**If you create content about this project** (videos, blog posts, tutorials, articles):
+- Please link back to this repository: `https://github.com/LongQT-sea/intel-igpu-passthru`
+- Mention that detailed **requirements** and **instructions** are in this GitHub repo.

+**If you redistribute this project**:
+- You must retain all copyright notices and license terms as required by the BSD 2-Clause License
+- Include the full license text in your distribution

+Thank you for respecting the work that went into this project! 🙏

 ## ⚠️ Disclaimer